 1. A detailed restoration plan, monitoring program, and funding source for each site shall be required as part of the project application.
-The restoration plan shall include provisions for restoration to equal or greater wetland biological productivity.
-The monitoring program shall include reporting requirements that document mitigation success.
-Dedication of the land to a public agency, purchase, or other stewardship method which permanently restricts the use of the site to habitat and open space purposes, shall be required.
-The site shall be ~~dedicated~~, purchased, or other stewardship agreed upon, and mitigation funding shall be provided, prior to any permitted diking or filling.
+The restoration plan shall include provisions for restoration to equal or greater wetland biological productivity and contingencies for mitigation as appropriate.
+The monitoring program shall include reporting requirements that document mitigation success and contingency plans as determined necessary by staff.
+Dedication of the land to a public agency, purchase, or other stewardship method which~~that~~ permanently restricts the use of the site to habitat and open space purposes, shall be required.
+The site shall be -dedicated, purchased, or other stewardship agreed upon, and mitigation funding shall be provided, prior to any permitted diking or filling.
 2. Areas adequate to maintain functional capacity shall be opened to tidal action, or other sources of surface water shall be provided.
-This provision shall apply to diked or filled areas which themselves are not environmentally sensitive habitat areas, but would become so if, as part of a restoration program, they are opened to tidal action or provided with other sources of surface water.
+This provision shall apply to diked or filled areas which~~that~~ themselves are not environmentally sensitive habitat areas, but would become so if, as part of a restoration program, they are opened to tidal action or provided with other sources of surface water.
 All of the provisions for restoration, purchase (if necessary), and dedication described under part 1 shall apply to any program or activity performed pursuant to this policy.
-3. Mitigation shall, to the maximum extent feasible, be of the same type as the wetland to be filled (e.g., freshwater marsh for freshwater marsh, saltwater marsh for saltwater marsh, etc.).
+3. Mitigation shall, to the maximum extent feasible, be of the same type as the wetland to be filled (e.g., freshwater marsh for freshwater marsh, and saltwater marsh for saltwater marsh,~~etc.~~).

 4. Where no suitable private or public restoration or enhancement sites are available, or where a wetlands mitigation bank in Arcata's Planning Area has been established that provides suitable replacement area, an in-lieu fee may be required to be paid.
 The fees shall be paid to an appropriate public agency for use in the restoration or enhancement of an area of equivalent productive value or surface area, or to the entity managing the wetlands mitigation bank.